kanopi/drupal-starter/INSTALLATION.md

 [Update settings](https://user-images.githubusercontent.com/1062456/130299362-9c04c3e2-e59a-4e73-8dfa-816d8d5316f4.png)

 ## Drupal setup

-@TODO Review to make this better.
+We have removed all opinions about which modules should be installed in Drupal.

+Instead, we have created the [kanopi/saplings](https://www.github.com/kanopi/saplings) Drupal recipe to require, intsall, and configure the modules and content types we use on most Drupal builds.
+Please visit that repository to continue using that.

+### A note about Redis on Pantheon.
+* We enabled Redis on Pantheon in an earlier step.
+* Before it can be configure, the Drupal Redis module needs to be enabled and pushed to Pantheon.
+It is a two commit process.
-* Apply and unpack the theme and build recipes:
+* Once the module has been enabled and verified on Pantheon:
-* * `fin recipe-apply gin-admin-experience`
-* * `fin drush cex -y`
-* * `fin recipe-unpack kanopi/gin-admin-experience`
-* * Commit your changes.
-NOTE: The recipe will be removed from the site's composer.json, but the dependencies will be added/updated.
-* * `fin recipe-apply drupal-build-starter`
-* * `fin drush cex -y`
-* * `fin recipe-unpack kanopi/drupal-build-starter`
-* * Commit your changes.
-* On a development branch, git add, commit and push all local changes.
-* Submit a PR on github.
-* Validate CircleCI job and multidev.
-* Merge PR.
-* Validate CircleCI job and Dev site.
-* In your local, checkout and pull main branch.
-* Create a new development branch.
   * Uncomment the Redis config in `/assets/pantheon_setting_defaults.inc`.
   * Git add, commit and push the change.
   * Submit a PR in the github repo.
   * Validate CircleCI job and deployment to multidev.
   * Merge the PR.
   * Validate CircleCI job deployment and Pantheon Dev site.